 A: If you suffered harm, damages, or death as a result of another person’s negligence or carelessness, you could file a personal injury claim.
 This type of civil claim is meant to collect damages for physical, mental, or emotional injuries.
 If you lost a loved one from the carelessness of another, you could file for wrongful death in place of a personal injury claim they would have filed if they had lived.

 Being injured by another party’s negligence is upsetting, and it’s made worse when you have to deal with insurance claims and medical bills.
-When you file a personal injury claim, an experienced attorney is needed for you to receive the most damages.
+When you file an injury claim, an experienced personal injury attorney is needed for you to receive the most damages.
 At Ewing Law Group, PC, we provide our clients with personal attention and want to help them receive the compensation they deserve.
 We provide a quick turnaround and affordable rates and want you to get the most possible to cover the harm done to you.
 Contact Ewing Law Group, PC with your personal injury case.